ON THIS DAY 20 YEARS AGO - Nadhra Rising, a Blossoming Belly-Nerd in Home-Sewn Spangles

 You know how this goes.
 It started out like any other day...

 Like the day before, I cracked my eyes open and dragged my journal off the nightstand, scribbling down my thoughts and dreams before I was fully awake.
 After fifteen minutes of that, I was fully conscious and ready to spring into action.
 I ate breakfast (food only--I wasn't a coffee drinker in those days), put myself together, and went to work.

-Blessedly, I had just ascended to the highest end of the pay scale for administrative office work, so I was only there from 10:00 to 2:00.
+Blessedly, I had just ascended to the highest end of the pay scale for administrative office work, which allowed me to only have to work a day job from 10:00 to 2:00.
 After being my ball-juggling, CEO-herding, paperwork-whipping self, I came home and--you guessed it--chowed down again.
 Gotta feed the 'Beast, man.
 A lot.

 Next, I came into my living room where the last piles of moving boxes were still up to my nose.
 I hunted down the boxes of costuming and began digging through them for the night's outfit.
 That night was our monthly student recital that I co-hosted.

 Being December, it was a holiday show.
 I would have preferred to wear one of my professional-grade outfits, but since I'd only just begun to afford such luxuries as imported, pre-made costumes the year before, my limited assortment couldn't accommodate the holiday theme: